Television Tonga

+TV Tonga maintains a website, with an online news service.
+It launched alongside the channel.

+History

 TV Tonga/TBC studios & tower at Fasi-moe-afi, Tonga.

 The station was built in 1999 by RFO Polynésie, which held a two-week training session in August accompanied by journalists from RFO's Pacific branches in New Caledonia, Wallis and Futuna and French Polynesia.